zainafzal08/Crypto/XOR-encryption/readme.txt

+This program will encrypt or decrypt a message using repeating key XOR

 when using the flag 1
 	this program reads in a text file, and using a key given by the user will encrypt the text file